wolflo/evm-opcodes/README.md

 ## AA: SELFDESTRUCT
-Note that the gas cost of a `SELFDESTRUCT` op is dependent on whether or not the op results in a new address being added to the state trie.
+Note that the gas cost of a `SELFDESTRUCT` op is dependent on whether or not the op results in a new account being added to the state trie.
 If a nonzero amount of eth is sent to an address that was previously empty, an additional cost is incurred.
 "Empty", in this case is defined according to [EIP-161](https://eips.ethereum.org/EIPS/eip-161) (`balance == nonce == code == 0x`).

 Terms:
 - `target_addr`: the recipient of the self-destructing contract's funds (`addr` in the stack representation above)
-- `context_addr`: the address of the current execution context (e.g. what would be placed on the stack by an `ADDRESS` op)
+- `context_addr`: the address of the current execution context (e.g. what `ADDRESS` would put on the stack)

 Gas Calculation:
 - `gas_cost = 5000`: base cost